PhonologicalCorpusTools/CorpusTools/docs/source/kullback-leibler.rst

    is chosen, then the environments in the word are [\_t], [\_e], [\_m], [\_a],
    and [\_#].
 Note that the word boundaries don’t count as elements of words, but can count as parts of environments.

+   Selecting the "both" option forces the KL algorithm to look at the both sides of an environment simaultaneously.
+This gives different results than looking at the left and the right side independantly.
+It is possible for a pair of sounds to be considered the most divergent on the "left" or "right" option, but not on the "both" option.
+Consider the distribution of /i,e/ and /u,o/ in the following hypothetical corpus:

+   tih, tey, diq, dex, bif, pef, biv, pev

+   mun, mul, nul, lum, soz, soc, zoc, cos

+   The set /i,e/ have some overlap in their left- and right-hand environments  (e.g. they both occur after /t/ and before /f/), while /o,u/ have no overlapping environments.
+The KL algorithm will calculate a lower divergence for the pair /i,e/ than for /u,o/ if the "left side" or "right side" options are selected.
+   However, when considering both sides simaultaneously, /i/ and /e/ have no overlapping environments at all.
+The sound /i/ can appear in t_h, d_q, b_f, and b_v while the sound /e/ appears in t_y, d_x, p_f, and p_v.
+If you run the KL algorithm and select "both sides", then the pair /i,e/ will have the same divergence as /o,e/.

 6. **Results**: Once all selections have been made, click “Calculate Kullback-Leibler.”
 If you want to start a new results table, click